+The EBCS Content Request Info Count subfield indicates the number of EBCS Content Request Info subfields contained in the EBCS Content Request field.

 The EBCS Content Request Information List field contains one or more EBCS Content Request Info

 subfields.

 The format of the EBCS Content Request Info subfield is shown in Figure 9-144c (EBCS Content Request